pjowsianka/Excel-Analiza-Sprzeda-y/README.md

 #### 2. Using the VLOOKUP Function

-The VLOOKUP function was applied to the second table, and the results were moved to a new sheet named "Data Table."
+The VLOOKUP function was applied to the second table, and the results were moved to a new sheet named "TabelaDanych"

 #### 3. Replacing Dots with Commas

-In the "revenues" column, dots were replaced with commas using the Ctrl+H key combination, enabling the correct interpretation of numerical data by Excel.
+In the "przychody" column, dots were replaced with commas using the Ctrl+H key combination, enabling the correct interpretation of numerical data by Excel.

 #### 4. Creating Pivot Tables and Charts